Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 **Homework:**

-1. Write test for add new active meal based on scenario from Workshop1
+1. Write test for add new active meal
-2. Write test for edit restaurant based on scenario from Workshop1
+2. Write test for edit restaurant
-3. Write test for check phone number is mandatory when add a new restaurant based on scenario from Workshop1
+3. Write test for check phone number is mandatory when add a new restaurant